‘Bamboo is sort of grass.”

 High in dietary fibre

-Bamboo shoots are good source of dietary fibres and hence are very beneficial for people who want to lose weight.
+Bamboo shoots are a good source of dietary fibres and hence are very beneficial for people who want to lose weight.

 Low in calories